Diocese of Evansville Liturgical Calendar 2024-2025

 Celebrating Patrons/Titles – The celebration of the title/name of a parish or church should be treated as a Solemnity in that parish, and may be transferred to an adjacent Sunday if that Sunday does not outrank proper Solemnities in the Table of Liturgical Days.

-Example – Saint Francis of Assisi Parish may wish to move their patronal feast day from Friday, October 4, to Sunday, October 6, since the Solemnity of the parish patron would take precedence over a Sunday in Ordinary Time.
+Example – Saint James Parish may wish to move their patronal feast day from Friday, July 25, to Sunday, July 27, since the Solemnity of the parish patron would take precedence over a Sunday in Ordinary Time.

 Celebrating the Anniversary of the Dedication of a Church – The anniversary of the dedication of a church is celebrated as a Solemnity in that church.